gnss-ro/aws-opendata/awsgnssroutils/README.md

 scientific analysis using the OccList.download() method.
 If one wishes to download the all RO bending angle data contributed by JPL to the archive for the week of June 5-11, 2012, one only need execute the commands
 ```
 > week_list = rodb.query( datetimerange=("2012-06-05","2012-06-12") )
-> week_list.download( "jpl_refractivityRetrieval", "datadir" )
+> week_list.download( "jpl_refractivityRetrieval", data_root="datadir", keep_aws_structure=False )
 ```
 which will download all file type "refractivityRetrieval" contributed by JPL into the directory "datadir".
 All of the files will be entered into just one directory.
-If instead one wants to download the files maintaining the AWS directory structure, use the keyword "keep\_aws\_structure" in the method call:
+If instead one wants to download the files maintaining the AWS directory structure, which is the default, set the keyword *keep\_aws\_structure* to True:
 ```
-> week_list.download( "jpl_refractivityRetrieval", "datadir", \
+> week_list.download( "jpl_refractivityRetrieval", keep_aws_structure=True )
-        keep_aws_structure=True )
 ```
+In this case, because the *data_root* was not specified, it used the data_root previously set by setdefaults as the default.

-## Collocation
+## Collocation Utility

 This package includes a utility that finds nadir-scanner radiance soundings that are collocated with RO soundings.
-It implements the rotation-collocation algorithm, which greatly accelerates finding collocations by rotated RO data into the reference frame of a nadir-scanning instrument's scan pattern.
+It implements the rotation-collocation algorithm, which greatly accelerates finding collocations by rotating the geolocations of RO soundings into the reference frame of a nadir-scanning instrument's scan pattern.
 Because the scan pattern is constantly moving (along with its host satellite), the rotation is time-dependent.
-The algorithm is fully documented in [a peer reviewed paper](http://doi.org/10.5194/amt-16-3345-2023).
+The algorithm is fully documented in
+[a peer reviewed paper](http://doi.org/10.5194/amt-16-3345-2023).

-The rotation-collocation algorithm is composed of a large ensemble of low-level routines that perform various necessary tasks.
+The rotation-collocation algorithm is composed of a large suite of low-level routines that perform various necessary tasks.
 Among those tasks are interfaces to multiple data sources, definitions of various instrument types, the SGP4 orbit propagator, implementation of the rotation-collocation method, data download capability, and collocation save capability.
 Several defaults must be set in advance if these algorithms are to work.

-**First steps.** Several defaults must be set for access to various online data sources.
+**Set defaults.** Several defaults must be set for access to various online data sources.
 The [Space-Track](http://www.space-track.org) site contains two-line element satellite orbit data that are used in the rotation-collocation algorithm.
 The user must establish an account---with username and password---on